2511674586/withLinux/README.md

-# With Linux - Brief Hacks
+With Linux - Brief Hacks

-Linux tricks, hints, hacks and many others, based on my personal experience with [Debian GNU/Linux](https://www.debian.org).
-It may work on Ubuntu, Mint etc.
+---

-Most of these hints and hacks are in the style of keyword-expanding.
+Linux tricks, hints, hacks and many others based on my personal experience with [Debian GNU/Linux](https://www.debian.org).
+This project is a personal knowledge base, and some of the hints and hacks there are just recored by keywords.

 ## Index : contents